 - Focus: Pause and wait at the entrance at the wooden arbor.
 Become quiet and centered.
 Give acknowledgment through a bow, nod, or other gesture and then enter.

 - Experience: Walk purposefully.
 Observe the process.
 When you reach the center stay there and focus several moments.
 Leave when it seems appropriate.
 Follow the path back to the arbor.

 - Exit: Turn and face the entrance.
-Give an acknowledgement of ending, such as “Amen.”
+Acknowledge the ending, such as “Amen” or “Thank you”.

 - Reflect: After walking the labyrinth reflect back on your experience.
 Use journaling or drawing to capture your experience.

 - Come back and walk often.

-To find a Labyrinth in your area visit the World Wide Labyrinth Locator at www.labyrinthlocator.com, an online database which lists 3,300 Labyrinths around the world.
+To find a Labyrinth in your area visit the World Wide Labyrinth Locator at www.labyrinthlocator.com, an online database that lists 3,300 Labyrinths around the world.

 On the first Saturday in May, friends of KYWC participate in World Labyrinth Day.
 We walk the labyrinth as one at 1 pm so that for 24 hours people are walking a labyrinth somewhere on Earth with the intention of world peace.